scottr131/lab/README.md

+# lab
-These are files related to my home lab.
+Various files related to my home IT lab.